Code

 tplot([lp_02Hz, hp_02Hz, bp_filtered])

-Actually, the frequency response of an M point moving average filter is not a perfect low-pass filter.
+Actually, the frequency response of an \(M\) point moving average filter is not a perfect low-pass filter.

 Code

-bp_filtered2 = filtfilt(sda, 0.2u"Hz", 2u"Hz").data
+bp_filtered2 = tfilter(sda, 0.2u"Hz", 2u"Hz")

 tplot([hp_02Hz, bp_filtered, bp_filtered2])